-- (a) No member of the Council shall be eligible for service to the Panel or service as an assessor, regulatory assessor or legal adviser for the period of time during which he or she remains a member of the Council, and for three years thereafter. - (b) No individual who has: - (i) presented a case or cases for or against the Association; - (ii) been a Panel member, assessor or regulatory assessor; - (iii) been an employee of the Association; - (iv) been a member of the Regulatory Board; or - (v) been a member of the Appointments Board - in the last three years shall be eligible for service as a legal adviser.
+- (a) No member of the Council shall be eligible for appointment to the Panel for the period of time during which he or she remains a member of the Council, and for three years thereafter. - (b) No individual who has: - (i) presented a case or cases for or against the Association; - (ii) been a committee member, assessor or regulatory assessor; - (iii) been an employee of the Association; - (iv) been a member of the Regulatory Board; or - (v) been a member of the Appointments Board in the last three years shall be eligible for service as a legal adviser.